Dillion/iOS-Flip-Transform/README.md

  - __repeat__: Whether or not to loop through animation frames (only for _auto interaction mode_)
  - __sensitivity__: Positive modifier for input to animation response.
 Higher the sensitivity, greater the response. (only for _controlled interaction mode_)
  - __gravity__: Positive modifier for speed of movement to nearest resting state after input is removed.
 Higher the gravity, faster the speed. (only for _controlled interaction mode_)
+ - __perspectiveDepth__: Positive value for adjusting the perspective.
+Lower the value, greater the illusion of depth.
  - __nextDuration__: duration of the next flip animation

 ####FlipView